JurgenR/aioslsk/docs/source/SOULSEEK.rst

 1. Receive:

-   * :ref:`PrivateRoomRemoveUser` : with room name and user name
+   * :ref:`PrivateRoomRevokeMembership` : with room name and user name
    * Server message: User <user_name> is no longer a member of room <room_name>
-   * :ref:`ChatUserLeftRoom` : with room name and user name
+   * :ref:`UserLeftRoom` : with room name and user name

 Received by operator:

 1. Receive:

-   * :ref:`PrivateRoomRemoveUser` : with room name and user name
+   * :ref:`PrivateRoomRevokeMembership` : with room name and user name
-   * :ref:`ChatUserLeftRoom` : with room name and user name
+   * :ref:`UserLeftRoom` : with room name and user name

 As operator